keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 Keptn must be installed onto each Kubernetes cluster you want to monitor.
 Additionally, Keptn needs to be enabled on your namespaces.
-This will give you flexibility in how and where you want to use Keptn.
+This gives you flexibility in how and where you want to use Keptn.

 Keptn v0.9.0 and later is installed using [Helm](https://helm.sh/).